gggliuye/VIO/docs/ServerLocalization/MVS.rst

 * Simplify the model using Meshlab Quadric Edge Collapse Decimation.

 We have a quiet satisfying result in our garden scene (one layer garden part, built with about 1200 images).
-It has about 11,000,000 faces before simplification.
+It has about 11,000,000 faces before simplification, and 200,000 after simplification.

 .. image:: resonstructions/colmap_poisson.png
   :align: center